Coordinator: Eric Tymoigne

 Three electives, one from each of the following three concentrations:Global Dynamics

-ECON 232 Economic Development ECON 255 Technology, Institutions, and Economic Growth IA 238 Political Economy of Development IA 340 International Political Economy IA 350 Social Justice in the Global Economy SOAN 249 The Political Economy of Food SOAN 265 Critical Perspectives in Development SOAN 270 Cultural Politics of Youth in East Asia SOAN 282 Pacific Rim Cities SOAN 350 Global Inequality SOAN 360 Colonialism and Postcolonialism SOAN 365 The Political Economy of Green Capitalism SOAN 366 Debt and Its Discontents
+ECON 232 Economic Development ECON 255 Technology, Institutions, and Economic Growth IA 238 Political Economy of Development IA 340 International Political Economy IA 350 Social Justice in the Global Economy SOAN 249 The Political Economy of Food SOAN 265 Critical Perspectives on Development SOAN 282 Pacific Rim Cities SOAN 350 Global Inequality SOAN 360 Decolonizing Anthropology SOAN 366 Debt and Society

 National Structures and Power

-ECON 220 The Financial System and the Economy ECON 250 Radical Political Economics ECON 256 The Industrial Revolution HIST 142 Modern Latin American History HIST 243 African American History Since 1863 HIST 347 Modern Mexico: Culture, Politics, and Economic Crisis POLS 307 Government and the Economy RHMS 360 Digital Media and Society SOAN 353 Popular Culture/Public Protest: China
+ECON 220 The Financial System and the Economy ECON 250 Radical Political Economics ECON 256 The Industrial Revolution HIST 142 Modern Latin American History HIST 243 African American History Since 1863 HIST 347 Modern Mexico: Culture, Politics, and Economic Crisis POLS 307 Government and the Economy RHMS 360 Digital Media and Society SOAN 335 Political Economy of Housing

 Cultural Forces and Social Movements

-SOAN 214 Social Change SOAN 221 Sociology of Work, Leisure, and Consumption SOAN 254 The Social Life of Money and Exchange SOAN 274 Chinese Culture Through Film SOAN 285 Culture and Power in the Middle East SOAN 300 Social Theory SOAN 324 Anthropology of Violence SOAN 342 Power and Resistance
+SOAN 214 Social Change SOAN 221 Work, Leisure, and Consumption SOAN 254 The Social Life of Money and Exchange SOAN 285 Culture and Power in the Middle East SOAN 300 Social Theory SOAN 324 Anthropology of Violence SOAN 342 Power and Resistance

 Sepideh Azarshahri Bajracharya.
 Assistant professor with term of anthropology.
 Political culture of violence, communal politics, memory, narrative, urban ethnography, anthropology of space, South Asia.
 PhD 2008 Harvard University.
 BA 1999 Wesleyan University.

 Elizabeth A. Bennett.
-Associate professor of international affairs, director of the Political Economy Program (spring).
+Joseph M. Ha Associate Professor of International Affairs, director of the Political Economy Program (Fall).
 International political economy, global social movements, voluntary social/environmental regulation, international development global governance.
 PhD 2014, AM 2010 Brown University.
-MALD 2008 The Fletcher School, Tufts University.
+MALD 2008 Fletcher School, Tufts University.
 BA 2002 Hope College.

 Jennifer Hubbert.
-Associate professor of anthropology, chair of the Department of Sociology/Anthropology.
-Chinese public culture, anthropology of the state, politics of popular culture and public protest, anthropology of policy, cities and urbanization.
+Professor of anthropology, chair of the Department of Sociology/Anthropology.
+Chinese public culture, anthropology of the state, politics of popular culture and public protest, anthropology of policy, paradiplomacy.
 PhD 1999, MA 1994 Cornell University.
 MA 1987, BA 1986 Stanford University.

 Oren Kosansky.
-Associate professor of anthropology, program director of Middle East/North Africa Studies.
+Associate professor of anthropology.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Bruce M. Podobnik.
 Associate professor of sociology.
-Environmental sociology, social movements, quantitative methods, Latin America.
+Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Elliott Young.
-Professor of history.
+Professor of history, director of the Latin American Studies program (Spring).
 Latin American and U.S.-Mexico Borderlands history.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.